Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 <!-- ------------------------ -->
-## View the Trace Information
+## View the Traces
 Duration: 5

-The previous stored procedure run as well as all the notebook executions thus far have been stored in a trace.

-Click on the left navigation item to get to the "Traces & Logs".
+Click on the left navigation item "Monitoring" > "Traces & Logs".

-The top entry in the traces will be the Current Notebook.
+The top entry in the traces will be the Current Notebook, if it is not, filter using the `Database` filter and selecting `TRACING_QUICKSTART`.

 Look for the `save_as_table` span and the `get_weather_fn` spans which are the more time consuming parts of the procedure.

 If you expand the `__main__:openweather_api_call` entry, you can see each instance of the call to get weather and the status of those calls.
+You can also see the Debug Logs by clicking on Logs on the trace to see all the http request information.

 This tracing information shows the entire execution timeline with information on every call.

 <img src="assets/trace_details.png" width="889" height="513">

 <!-- ------------------------ -->
-## View the Metrics Information
+## Query the Metrics, Logs, and Trace Data
 Duration: 3

 Memory and CPU metrics are also available because the session set the METRIC_LEVEL to all.